-So, there is pressure from governments wanting us to credential our members to certain levels, and an international standards-setting organization that we should take seriously.
+So, there is pressure from governments wanting us to credential our members to certain levels, a need to avoid self-credentialing, and an international standards-setting organization that we should take seriously.
+We are doing all of these things.

 PROFESSIONALISM AND PRIDE